Commentary on The Book of Genesis -- Genesis 1-4

 [There is no reason that a husband and wife should be ashamed of their nakedness before each other, but in this case their concern could be in the expectation that God would be coming into their presence.
 Of course, He was already, but this was ignored as it often is with us today.
 They did the best they could with what they had to clothe themselves, but it seems that even they did not recognize it to be enough.]

-8 And they heard the voice of Jehovah God walking in the garden in the cool of the day: and the man and his wife hid themselves from the presence of Jehovah God amongst the trees of the garden.
+8 And they heard the voice of Jehovah God walking in the garden in the cool of the day: and the man and his wife hid themselves from the presence of Jehovah God among the trees of the garden.

 9 And Jehovah God called unto the man, and said unto him, Where art thou?